If You Were Injured in a Truck Accident and need an Attorney, Don’t Wait. Call Munley Law Personal Injury Attorneys.

 In a truck accident case, the following conditions need to be met to prove who is at fault for the accident:

-- The truck driver or trucking company had a responsibility to keep you safe from harm.
+• The truck driver or trucking company is responsible for keeping you safe from harm.

-- The injured party now has expenses because of the accident, such as medical bills or lost wages.
+• The injured party now has expenses, such as medical bills or lost wages, because of the accident.

-To speak with a lawyer about your truck accident claim, please call Munley Law Personal Injury Attorneys or contact an attorney online.
+All truck accident cases begin with a free consultation with truck wreck attorneys; you do not pay anything unless we win.
+If you were involved in a trucking accident in Philadelphia, contact our truck accident attorney to start protecting your legal rights today.
+To speak with a Philadelphia truck crash lawyer about your truck accident claim, please call Munley Law Personal Injury Attorneys or contact an attorney online.
 You can reach us 24/7.

 Munley Law Personal Injury Attorneys